mortezakowkabi/jcb-persian-documentation/019-Adding-Site-Views-to-a-Component.md

 After compiling the component:

 1. Go to **Menus → Add New Menu Item** in Joomla.
-2. Under **Select Menu Item Type**, your component’s view (e.g., “List of Sermons”) will now appear.
+2. Under **Select Menu Item Type**, your component's view (e.g., "List of Sermons") will now appear.
 3. Selecting it will link the front-end display directly to that Site View.

-> 💡 **Tip:** This saves time — you don’t have to manually write XML for Joomla menu types.
+> 💡 **Tip:** This saves time — you don't have to manually write XML for Joomla menu types.

 ---